lucasvianav/nvim/README.md

 ## Commands
 ### Custom
-  * `:Count`: count number of ocurrences of a pattern in the current buffer
+  * `:count`: count number of ocurrences of a pattern in the current buffer

 ### Abbreviations
   * `:Q`: same as `:q`